kastle-lab/curriculum-kg/schema/Competency Question & SPARQL Examples.md

 ## Question 12

-**Competency Question:** Which topics are broader than "Complexity"?
+**Competency Question:** Which topics are broader than a specific topic?

 **SPARQL Query:**